 Scientists have successfully grown patches of human hair on mice.
-The Times says this is a big step towards curing baldness and will allow scientists to generate ‘a limitless supply of hair follicles’.
+The Times says this is a big step towards a cure for baldness and will allow scientists to generate ‘a limitless supply of hair follicles’.

-It doesn’t seem fair to treat mice as unpaid toupee surrogates but baldness is the second most popular male neurosis after the Oedipus complex, so perhaps it is reasonable for corporations to spend so much time and money trying to solve it?
+I don’t think it’s fair to treat mice as unpaid toupee surrogates.
+But baldness is the most popular male neurosis after the Oedipus complex so it’s no surprise corporations spend so much time and money trying to cure it.

 ‘You look like a strawberry,’ she says.

 I put the paper down.
-It might sound like she’s been lurking inside my imagination listening to my follicle farming fantasy, but actually she’s been telling me I look like a strawberry for a couple of days.
+She’s been telling me I look like a strawberry for a couple of days.

 ‘I don’t like you looking that ugly,’ she says.
 ‘Red.
 Bald.
 Your haircut makes you look like a criminal.’

 I don’t know how to reply.
-Unfortunately, I can’t write this off as her dementing.
-Or poor eyesight.
-It’s an accurate observation.
-My wife has cropped my hair so close I look like a Victorian prisoner and the scattered clumps of close-cropped grey hair could pass for the seeds on the outside of a strawberry.
-My head is sunburnt red and the underlying shape of my exposed head is very like a strawberry.
-I have come to terms with this, she has not.
+Unfortunately, I can’t write this off as her dementing or poor eyesight.
+It’s an accurate observation because my wife has cropped my hair so short that I look like a 19th century prisoner and my clumps of close-cropped grey hair could pass for the seeds on the outside of a strawberry.
+My head is sunburnt red and the shape of my head is like a strawberry.
+I have come to terms with this, my mother has not.

-Does that mean she has the right to bring this up over breakfast?
+But does she have to bring this over breakfast?
 Will her comments help me face the working day with more or less self confidence?
 Would the Scots have won at Bannockburn if Robert the Bruce had told his troops they had shit haircuts on the morning of the battle?
-Of course, not.
-My wife understands male psychology much better and would never criticize me until I had finished my Rice Crispies and loaded the dishwasher.
+Of course, he didn’t.

 There’s a Moorish proverb which says: ‘Every beetle is a gazelle in the eyes of its Mother.’
-This has passed my Mother by, obviously.
+Clearly, my Mother doesn’t believe it.
 But I forgive her.
-Alongside her frustration is a hint of sadness, which tells me her comments came from a place in her heart where she still cares what I look like, which is a kind of love.
-I shouldn’t take this badly, even if comparing me now to an idealized version of me from yesteryear isn’t helpful to either of us.
+Alongside her frustration is a hint of sadness which suggest there’s a place in her heart for me where she still cares, even if it is unhelpful to compare me now to an idealized version of me from yesteryear.

 ‘It’s good she feels empowered to speak out,’ says my wife, consolingly.